fiap-pos-5mlet-group-114/tech_challenge_3/README.md

 The fist thing was that the data sources file were not even an csv(even though it's extracted from their zip file as that), the types were either wrong or badly formatted(in case of floats), so one of the things that took way much time than I was expecting was fixing these.
 The zip contains data from months and states with each line being an hour, so, it's needed to merge all of them into a single file to better use it later.

-While only having the csv would be enough I wanted to make possible to use an API to create datasets and train the model with different datasets, so I build an script to populate an sql database with the data from the said csv containing all the data from the months and states.
+While only having the csv would be enough I wanted to make possible to use an API to create datasets and train the model with different datasets, so I've built an script to populate an sql database with the data from the said csv containing all the data from the months and states.

 ### Talking about the model

 If you give a quick view on the data you can see that there's way more fields that we could use in the project as input to predict the temperature, or as targets to predict.
 I didn't used them because i wanted to focus only on minimal data that a person can gather without the need of complex sensors, so, all the input can be simple gathered with an GPS, a clock and a calendar.
 As for the target, I wanted to simplify it as much as possible by predicting only one variable, that being the mean of the min and max temperature(found in the csv in different columns).

-The model chosen was a simple MLP with the following structure, mainly because it was easier to implement, also because of the amount of data and the difference between the data magnitude(e.g altitude ranging to thousands and hour only to 23).
+The model chosen was a simple MLP with the following structure, mainly because the amount of data and it was easier to implement on my side.
 The `Linear` being the regression function(`f(x): (x * w) + b`) and the `ReLu` the activation function(`f(x): x if x > 0 else 0`).

 ```txt
 Linear(6, 64)